nerdwell/save-flow/README.md

 ## Usage

-Here's I use the script:
+Here's how I use the script:

 `mitmproxy --listen-port 8080 --ssl-insecure --scripts ~/mitmproxy/scripts/save-flow.py`